qforestlab/leaf-wood-segmentation-with-deep-learning/README.md

   ...
 ```

-## Using a trained model for segmenting new data
+## Using a trained model for segmenting your data

 > [!NOTE]
 > Supported file formats for point clouds are `.txt`, `.npy`, and `.ply`.